 Immerse yourself in the history, culture, and traditions of Japan on this all-encompassing journey through the Land of the Rising Sun

 Absorb ancient history and timeless tradition as we travel through the 'Land of the Rising Sun' by futuristic bullet train.
-Sample Japanese whisky, soak up the spectacular sight of Mount Fuji, experience an authentic tea ceremony and explore the bustling cities of Tokyo and Hiroshima on an all-encompassing route through Japan's highlights.
+Sample Japanese whiskey, soak up the spectacular sight of Mount Fuji, experience an authentic tea ceremony and explore the bustling cities of Tokyo and Hiroshima on an all-encompassing route through Japan's highlights.

 - Rail travel onboard Shinkansen bullet trains

 - Hotel accommodations for 13 nights

 - 16 meals

 - Guided tour of Sapporo

 - Visit to Yoichi Distillery, including a tasting of Nikka whiskey

 - Explore Hakodate, including its bustling seafood market